Jen0821/Parallel-GameOfLife/README.md

 ### 4. User Control Rules (Step 5)

-Interactive keyboard controls are processed by the main event loop, allowing dynamic interaction with the simulation:
+Implemented interactive keyboard controls processed by the main event loop:

 * **`s` (Save):** Saves the current board state as a PGM image (`ImageOutputComplete` event).
 * **`q` (Quit):** Completes the current turn, saves the final state as a PGM image, and terminates the program (`FinalTurnComplete` event).